TomatenKuchenDEV/docs/docs/logs.md

 ---
 title: Logging
-description: This page explains the logging system.
+description: This page explains the Discord server action logging system.
 ---

 TomatenKuchen provides feature rich logging about most actions that bots can capture.